By Kali Kushner

 My Final Thoughts on Cupping Therapy:

-Body cupping proves to be an effective solution at releasing tight muscles and built up the tension, giving you an increase in mobility and overall a boost in energy.
+Body cupping proves to be an effective solution at releasing tight muscles and built up tension, giving you an increase in mobility and overall a boost in energy.
 I would recommend back cupping to anyone that experiences chronic neck or back pain on a day to day basis.
-I have felt such a great sense of relief in my shoulders since starting one week ago and an increased amount of energy.
+I have felt such a great sense of relief in my shoulders since starting one week ago along with an increased amount of energy.
 I can't wait to continue treatment and watch my results grow from here.
-The only downside is that this set only came with two body cups so you have to wait for one area to be finished before you can move onto the next, which can be pretty time-consuming.
-I plan on buying a cupping set with multiple body cups within the next couple of days so I can resume treatment quickly.
+The only downside is that this set only came with two body cups so you have to wait for one area to be finished before you can move onto the next, which can be pretty time consuming if I do say so myself.
+If you plan on treating your entire body, I would recommend buying a set that contains multiple body massaging cups.